churst12/website/blog.md

 layout: blog
 title: Blog
 permalink: /blog/
-description: I write a lot about Computer Science.
+description: I write about my experience in the field of Computer Science.
 The start, the journey, the destination, and everything in between.
 ---